basboot/decode_drawings/README.md

 ## Reconstructing Camera Position

-Under the assumption that the camera starts 18cm in front of the centroid of the equilateral triangle, the initial ball sizes in pixels are used to calculate the distances from the balls to the camera, using the fact that size is inversely proportional to distance.
+Under the assumption that the camera starts 18cm in front of the centroid of the equilateral triangle, the initial ball sizes in pixels of the minor axes are used to calculate the distances from the balls to the camera, using the fact that size is inversely proportional to distance.
 These 3 distances, combined with the known viewing angle and ball positions, are used to reconstruct the apex of the viewing 'pyramid'.

 ## Correcting Errors